Marine Weather Net

 The Marine Weather Forecast In Detail:

-Saturday...Southeast Winds 10 To 15 Knots Increasing To 15 To 20 Knots In The Afternoon.
+Saturday...East Winds 10 To 15 Knots Increasing To 15 To 20 Knots In The Afternoon.
 Seas 3 To 4 Feet.
+A Slight Chance Of Showers And Thunderstorms.

 SHARE THIS PAGE: